sherlifelix/blog/_posts/2019-01-01-top-five-species-named-after-famous-people.md

 A tree frog was discovered by Dr. Luis A. Coloma in 2008 in a museum.
 Since Prince Charles also known as the “Frog Prince” works sincerely towards preserving the tropical rainforest habitat , this new frog , Hyloscirtus princecharlesi, was named after the British heir.
 Since frogs live inside these forests , frogs have been a symbol always used in Prince Charles campaigns.

-Dr.Coloma gifted Prince Charles with a brown and orange frog made of glass to which Prince Charles stated that it was wonderful gift.
+Dr.Coloma gifted Prince Charles with a brown and orange frog made of glass to which Prince Charles stated that [it was wonderful gift](https://www.hellomagazine.com/royalty/201207068577/prince-charles-wwf-frog/).
 He also mentioned that he will work harder towards preserving these species which are about to get extinct.
+Frogs are an interesting group of amphibians.
+Some are harmless, some poisonous while some are known to survive [extremes of climates.](http://www.toknowisgood.com/2019/01/04/animals-that-don-t-drink-water.html)

 ## Beyonce horse fly
 Bryan Lessard, aged 24 from Australia, wanted to highlight a horse fly’s beauty by naming it Scaptia (Plinthina) beyonceae.
 This fly has been long discovered and has been in the fly collection since 1981.
 This year coincides with the year of birth of Beyoncé as well.